Lattice-Data/snovault/README.md

 ===================================

 ## System Installation (OSX Catlina~10.15.2, Mojave~10.14.6)
     We will try to keep this updated as OSX, Xcode, and brew update.
-Howere, The steps below are not guaranteed to work for your specific system.
+However the steps below are examples and not guaranteed to work for your specific system.
 See the dependency's website for detailed instructions or let us know of any changes with a pull request.

 1. Command line tools